|A 55 year old man

 How is the diagnosis made using sputum smears?

-the patient is put on
+the patient is put on anti-tuberculosis treatment.

-smear positive, but X-ray findings is
+If only one smear is positive, but X-ray findings is

 positive and put on treatment.
-If the
+If the x-ray is not

-tuberculosis, the patient is considered to
+suggest tuberculosis, the patient is considered to

 smears are negative and x-ray finding too is not

 How is tuberculosis treated?

 Directly observed short-course chemotherapy for

 intensive phase treatment regimen comprising of

 isoniazid, rifampicin, pyrazinamide and ethambutol

 that is administered three times a week for two

 months.
 When the patient has completed the initial

-becomes negative, the continuation phase is
+becomes negative, the continuation phase is begun.

-month.
-After this period, continuation phase is begun irrespective of smear
+continuation phase is begun irrespective of smear

 status.
-The continuation phase consists of isoniazid and
+The continuation phase consists of isoniazid

 Why are anti-tubercular drugs given in

 Spontaneous mutation can result in development of

 resistant strains even during the course of

 that strains resistant to one drug are killed by the

 What is MDR-TB?